weaviate/arXiv-demo-dataset/README.md

   | -ows | --overwrite_schema | false | overwrites the schema if one is present and one is given |
   | -bs | --batch_size | 512 | maximum number of data objects to be sent in one batch |

+## Usage notes
+If you want to import the whole arXiv dataset of 2.65GB, make sure you have enough memory available in your environment (and Docker setup).
+In addition, set the `--timeout` parameter to at least 50, to avoid batches to fail because of longer read and write times.

 ## Build Status

 | Branch   | Status        |